KvinLiu/GitReflections/lesson_1_reflection_prompts.md

 ## How might using version control make you more confident to make changes that could break something?

+    when shit happens we just need to find out where the program works fine then git diff the fine commit, then we find problem

 ## Now that you have your workspace set up, what do you want to try using Git for?